tarwn/lessthandot-hugo/blogs/content/posts/2017-07-07-mapping-complex-types-tofrom-json-with-json-net.md

   - json.net

 ---
 In an [earlier post][1] I introduced a strongly typed Identity object I am using in an ASP.Net Core application to make my code and error messages more readable.
-I didn&#8217;t wanted that extra complexity reflected in my database or over the wire with an API.
-In this post we&#8217;ll look at a simple method to map my strongly typed properties in C# to simpler values in JSON.
+I didn't wanted that extra complexity reflected in my database or over the wire with an API.
+In this post we'll look at a simple method to map my strongly typed properties in C# to simpler values in JSON.

 This is my desired state: